 This post contains affiliate links.
 I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

-Today, I am hopping on the latest trend: the Ikea greenhouse cabinet hack!
-In this post, I’m going to explain exactly how I put together my Ikea greenhouse cabinet so that you can create your own cabinet.
+The Ikea greenhouse cabinet hack is what houseplant owners are doing to turn a regular cabinet into a greenhouse for their plants.
+In this post, you’ll learn exactly how I easily put together my Ikea greenhouse cabinet so that you can create your own cabinet.

 I did not use any power tools or make any complicated modifications, yet I have found this greenhouse cabinet to be very effective for the growth and overall happiness of my plants.